Arcadia-Science/2025-zoogle-experiments/README.md

 1. Run filtering scripts.

 ### Salpingoeca rosetta RNA-Seq analysis.
-1. [TBI] Download processed RNA-Seq data from Figshare.
+1. Download processed RNA-Seq data from Figshare.
-1. [TBI] Generate scatter plots of S. rosetta gene expression.
+2. Generate bar plots and heatmaps of *Salpingoeca rosetta* gene expression.

 ### Ciona scRNA-Seq and RNA-Seq analysis.
 1. [TBI] Download processed scRNA-Seq and RNA-Seq data from Figshare and other sources.